Duke Surgery Annual Research Day

 Eligibility

-Abstracts can cover basic/translational or clinical research and should state the most applicable category after the title.
-Trainees may only submit one abstract per category (basic/translational or clinical).
-Research should be relatively recent but may have already been presented and/or published within the past year.
-Trainees must be available to attend Research Day on April 26, 2023.
+Abstracts can focus on basic/translational or clinical research and should state the most applicable category after the title.
+Learners may only submit one abstract per category (clinical or basic/translational).
+Research should be recent but may have already been presented and/or published within the past year.
+Learners must be available to attend Research Day on April 21, 2027.

-The abstract submission file should include two pages: 1) a title page and 2) the abstract plus figures or tables.
+The abstract submission file should include two pages: (1) a title page and (2) the abstract, including figures or tables.
 Please use 11-point font and include 1" margins in your file.
 Submit the title page and abstract in the same file for tracking purposes.
+Your abstract file must be submitted in PDF format.

 Title Page